jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ## Chapter Conclusions and Review

-In this chapter we learned how a spread in technology lead to a desire to automate and ease installation and configuration.
+In this chapter we learned how a spread in technology led to a desire to automate and ease installation and configuration.
 A new generation of technology brought a new generation of tools.
 These tools are a part of what we called cloud-native, immutable infrastructure, and are the standard ways to deploy operating systems and hardware accross the industry.

 ### Review Questions

 Questions go here

 ### Podcast Questions